Cash for Keys for Homeowners in Foreclosure

 Why Banks Pay Cash for Keys

-Banks are not in the business of owning properties, but once a bank gets the title to a home through foreclosure proceedings, it is responsible for it until it sells.
-If the bank has to spend money to repair damage caused by the occupants, that money increases the bank's loss.
-It can also cost thousands of dollars to evict a homeowner or tenant and can be time-consuming to go to court.
+Banks are not in the business of owning properties but they're responsible for the properties they must foreclose on until they're able to sell them.
+It increases the bank's loss if it has to spend money to repair damage caused by the occupants.
+It can also be very time consuming and cost thousands of dollars to evict a homeowner or tenant in court.

 How Much Do Banks Pay?

 Sometimes banks pay bonuses when occupants agree to move out immediately.
 It all depends on the bank and its willingness to work with an occupant.
-It is not required to give anybody cash for keys, though.
+Banks aren't required to give anybody cash for keys.

-Do not ask the bank for more cash than you need to relocate; this could backfire, and the offer might be withdrawn.
-Be pleasant, courteous and reasonable, and you might get the cash you need to leave the premises.
+Don't ask the bank for more cash than you need to relocate.
+This could backfire and the offer might be withdrawn.
+Be pleasant, courteous, and reasonable, and you might get the cash you need to leave the premises.

 Cash for Keys During a Short Sale

-However, the bad news is HAFA expired December 31, 2016, as of publication.
+At closing, the tenant would receive a check.
+The bad news is that HAFA expired on December 31, 2016.

-They lose a job, experience a medical condition they can't afford to improve or worse.
-Some people lose their homes due to addiction issues or through divorcing.
+There are fewer and fewer short sales these days, although foreclosures will probably never go away.
+There are always people who find themselves in financial trouble.
+They'll lose a job, experience a medical condition they can't afford to improve, or worse.
+Some people lose their homes due to addiction issues or through divorce.